team33/thekraken/README.txt

 4.3.
-Upgrading from The Kraken 0.4 or The Kraken 0.6-pre4
+Upgrading from The Kraken 0.4, The Kraken 0.6-pre4 or The Kraken 0.6

     1. Build The Kraken per section 5.
     2. Go to client directory (shutting the client down is not required)